bibhas2/dev-mail/README.md

 # SMTP and POP3 Server for Development and Testing
 Testing emails during development and testing can be challenging.
 It is common to use tools like the [Fake SMTP Server](http://nilhcem.com/FakeSMTP/) for this.
-There are a few problems with these:
+There are a few problems with these tool:

 - They lack any POP3 or IMAP support.
 Which makes it harder for the testers to look at the emails remotely from their desktops.
 It will be much easier if a client like Outlook could fetch these emails.
 - Some of them have GUI.
 This makes it harder to run the servers in background as a service.

 Enter ``dev-mail``.
 This project provides an SMTP and POP3 server implementation.
-They are ideally suited for development and testing.
+It requires no authentication and doesn't forward mails anywhere.
+This makes ``dev-mail`` well suited for development and testing.

 ## Building
 The software can be built in Linux or mac OS.